tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 using HTTP/1.1 {{RFC7230}} might open six connections to a server.
 Servers SHOULD issue new tickets with every connection.
 This ensures that clients are always able to use a new ticket when creating a new connection.

+Offering a ticket to a server additionally allows the server to correlate different connections.
+This is possible independent of ticket reuse.
+Client applications SHOULD NOT offer tickets across connections that are meant to be uncorrelated.
+For example, {{FETCH}} defines network partition keys to separate cache lookups in web browsers.

 ## Unauthenticated Operation